 1. Determine the common field you will use to tie Tasks and Documents together.
-In this example, you know that both the Tasks table and the Documents table have a field in common—this is the Related Projects field.
+In this example, you know that both the Tasks table and the Documents table have a field in common—this is the Related Project field.
 This reference field is created automatically when you create the Projects-to-Tasks and Projects-to-Documents relationships.

 2. Create a new field on the table in which you want to embed the report.
 Set the field type to Report Link.
 In our example, we’ll to create a Report Link field called Project Documents in the Tasks table.

-For Source Field—choose the common field you identified in step 1.
+field from this table—choose the common field you identified in step 1.
 In our example, we’ll choose Related Project

-For Target--Click Select Target to choose the target field.
+Under to the values in this field--Click Select Target to choose the target field.
 Here, you need to identify the application, table, and field for the common field on table that contains the items you want to display in your report.